FREQUENTLY ASKED QUESTIONS

 - Comply with Federal, State & District Operational Policies and Procedures

 Yes.
-To drive a school bus, you will need a Class B Commercial Drivers License (CDL) with passenger, air brake, and school bus endorsements.
+To drive a school bus, you will need a Class B Commercial Drivers License (CDL) with the passenger, air brake, and school bus endorsements.

 Our professional driver training staff will provide you with the skills necessary to complete both the written and behind-the-wheel skills required for your CDL.